Actions Against Sexual Violence

 - Commuter meetings the first night of Orientation explaining CARE brochure

-- Annual improvement to CARE Freshman Core Programming required for all new undergraduates
+- Annual improvement to CARE First Year Core Programming session required for all new undergraduates

 - CARE information included in First Year Formation (FYF) course